Darth-Coin/Poncho-OBW-testing/README.md

 - Please use [this repository disscusion section](https://github.com/Darth-Coin/Poncho-OBW-testing/discussions/categories/tests) to post all testing steps and issues encountered.
 If users do not want to post their node / personal data, we can strikeout that and leave only what is important to debug.
 Or they can just post their findings / feedback in the TG group we created especially for testing group.
 - Please use this format as example to post your testing, as [I used in the testing for Blixt mobile wallet](https://github.com/hsjoberg/blixt-wallet/issues/1065).
 Indicate in details, what kind of payments you did, amounts, fees, time taken, routes / hops (if possible), destinations etc. So we can have a better understanding of the tests.

+This is an ongoing testing ground, so is not really necessary to be done in a certain time frame.
+These tests need time and we want to see how respond in various situations.
+So take your time, do them whenever you can or want, choosing specific timing as you want.
+Important is the feedback.